racket/racket7/racket/src/cs/README.txt

    core and base layers load more quickly, but with the loss of backtrace information.

-   Effectivess: cuts the load time for the core and base layers by 30-50%.
+   Effectivess: Cuts the load time for the core and base layers by 30-50%.